PawanGRG/PawanGRG/README.md

  <h3> About me 👨‍💻 </h3>
 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="300"/>

-- 🎓 &nbsp; I am currently a Master's Engineering Mathematics student attending the University of Bristol.
+- 🎓 &nbsp; I am  a Master's Engineering Mathematics graduate from the University of Bristol.
 - ⚙️ &nbsp; Engineering Mathematic offers a mixture of general engineering, mathematics, computer science and data science.
 - 🛠 &nbsp; Throughout my academic career, I have developed a wide range of skills due to the versatility of my course, and  have applied such skills to formulate mathematical and computational solutions to real-life problems.
 - 💻 &nbsp; I have completed numerous projects in various programming language, main ones being Python and MATLAB and a couple in C.